Consider Low Flow Plumbing

-Once we have gathered a greater understanding of your meter, it's time to continue the home water audit with a check of plumbing fixtures and appliances around the home.
-We look for obvious signs of leaking around the flooring.
+Once the tech has gathered a greater understanding of your meter, it's time to continue the home water audit with a check of plumbing fixtures and appliances around the home.
+The tech will look for obvious signs of leaking around the flooring.
 This may not seem like a huge deal, but over time this adds up and tacks on to the overall water bill.
 A clear indicator for toilets is regularly hearing sounds, even when it's not in use, or that the flapper is leaking liquid into the bowl.
 If all plumbing fixtures and appliances look good but you still have high water consumption, your home could have a leaky pipe.
 Turn off all water to your plumbing fixtures and appliances and then wait around an hour and check your water meter, if something has changed then a leaky pipe is highly likely.
-Call your local Stampede Plumber and they will conduct a full plumbing inspection as well as faucet repair or toilet repair.
+Call a Rosie-Certified plumber to conduct a full plumbing inspection as well as faucet repair or toilet repair.

 The final step in the home water audit process is to convert your fixtures to energy-efficient fixtures.
 Your local plumber can give you a complete rundown of the fixtures available to you.
 Some options include toilets, showers and water heaters.
 The new low flow plumbing fixtures may come with some initial cost, but the decreased gallons per flush and decreased flow rates on your faucets and showerheads will make your overall water consumption decrease and your investment will pay off as time goes on.

 Tankless water heaters, also called on-demand water heaters, are another water-saving option.
 They can be powered by gas and/or electricity.
 Because they do not run hot water automatically, you need to pair it with a circulation pump if you want instantaneous hot water at each fixture location on demand.